Amtrak & Via Rail Canada User Guide

 These are the most beautiful Amtrak and Via Rail routes to book:

 California Zephyr (Chicago to San Francisco Bay Area)

-Amtrak's California Zephyr gets scenic even before you leave the Chicago area—you pass near luxury homes and gardens in several of the richest suburbs in the United States.
+Amtrak's California Zephyr becomes scenic even before you leave the Chicago area—you pass near luxury homes and gardens in several of the richest suburbs in the United States.

 The Zephyr takes an awesomely scenic route through the heart of the Colorado Rockies at times beyond paved roads.

 Leaving Chicago, you cross the Mississippi River, and wake up the next morning near Denver nearly one mile higher than when you departed.